Feeling the heat as Earth breaks yet another record for hottest summer

 These aren’t just numbers in a record book, but weather that hurts people, climate scientists said.

 “This all translates to more misery around the world as places like Phoenix start to feel like a barbecue locked on high for longer and longer stretches of the year,” said University of Michigan environment dean and climate scientist Jonathan Overpeck.
-The Arizona city has had more than (37.8 degrees Celsius) weather this year.
+The Arizona city has had more than 100 days of 100 degrees Fahrenheit (37.8 degrees Celsius) weather this year.
 “With longer and more severe heat waves come more severe droughts in some places, and more intense rains and flooding in others.
 Climate change is becoming too obvious, and too costly, to ignore.”

 Jennifer Francis, a climate scientist at the Woodwell Climate Research Center in Cape Cod, said there’s been a deluge of extreme weather of heat, floods, wildfires and high winds that are violent and dangerous.